The Perfect Scottish Highlands Tour from Edinburgh: Glencoe, Loch Ness, and Pitlochry in One Day

 About two and a half hours later, you’ll arrive in Glencoe, one of the most jaw-dropping valleys in the Highlands.
 The scenery here is unreal.
 Towering peaks, waterfalls, and green hills that seem to stretch on in every direction.

 Glencoe is known for its tragic history (the Massacre of Glencoe in 1692) and its cinematic beauty.
-You’ll probably recognize it from films like Harry Potter and the Prisoner of Azkaban, Skyfall, and Outlander.
+You’ll probably recognize it from films like Harry Potter and the Prisoner of Azkaban, James Bond Skyfall, and Outlander.

 Standing there feels like stepping into a movie scene.
-Even if you’ve seen hundreds of photos, nothing compares to seeing it in person, the sheer scale and stillness of it are unforgettable.
+Even if you’ve seen hundreds of photos, nothing compares to seeing it in person, the sheer scale and stillness are unforgettable.
 It’s one of those places that reminds you how small you really are.

-Your guide will make a few stops so you can get photos and breathe in that crisp Highland air.
+Your guide will make a few stops so you can get photos and breathe in the crisp Highland air.
 My favorite photo spot was in front of The Three Sisters.
 As the name suggests, these are 3 side-by-side mountain peaks that stand out from the landscape and make for some insane shots.

 Midday: Loch Ness, Scotland’s Legendary Lake

 Next, you’ll continue to Fort William for lunch, then follow the Great Glen toward Loch Ness, one of the world’s most famous lakes.
-You might even spot Nessie while you’re there…
+You might even spot Nessie while you’re there… though she’s a bit camera shy.

 Even if you’re not a believer in the Loch Ness Monster, this stop is worth it for the views alone.
-The lake stretches for miles, its surface a deep blue that perfectly reflects the sky.
+The lake stretches for miles, its surface a deep blue that reflects the sky.

 At Fort Augustus, you’ll have free time to grab a snack, explore the village, or hop on a Loch Ness cruise (which I highly recommend).
-From the boat, you’ll see panoramic views of the surrounding mountains and might even spot Urquhart Castle, a centuries-old ruin perched above the water.
+From the boat, you’ll see panoramic views of the surrounding mountains and even spot Urquhart Castle, a centuries-old ruin perched above the water.

 If you choose not to take the lake cruise, you’ll have plenty of time to explore the Urquhart Castle ruins and museum, which feels like being transported back in time.
 If that’s not your speed, you can also partake in the “Donald Fraser – Illicit Whiskey Experience” to learn about the history of distilling in the highlands and try some of the local liquors.